Picking your wedding ceremony sound can be as easy as 1, 2, 3. You only need to pick THREE main songs for this hallowed event.

 married couple.
 As you pass by smiling, applauding guests, let the

 music add an extra highlight to this moment.
-Your Recessional music
+Your wedding sound system

-should be upbeat and energetic.
+should be playing upbeat, energetic music.
 Again, choices are plentiful.
 Past

 requests include Classical,